anjackson/anjackson.github.io/_posts/2013-09-13-opf-blog-the-registries-we-need.md

 type: blog
 title: 'OPF Blog: The Registries We Need'
 author: anj
-category: Digital Preservation
+category: format-registries
 tags:
+- Digital Preservation
 - Format Registry
-- Digital Preservation
 ---
 <p>
 A new OPF blog entry: <a href="http://openpreservation.org/knowledge/blogs/2013/09/13/registries-we-need/">The Registries We Need</a>.
 Reproduced below...